Readit News logoReadit News

 mylastattempt commented on The Generative AI Con wheresyoured.at/longcon/... · Posted by u/nimbleplum40

-mylastattempt · 6 months ago
+mylastattempt · a year ago

 On LLM/ML itself: it seems a lot of cynical people start with some unreasonable idea that "AI" should be able to do what it will perhaps be able to in 10 or 100 years, and are subsequently upset that it is not capable of that yet.
 It may get there, it may not.
 But that's on you for starting with a wrong assumption.